yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 This is because LZ algorithms use a dictionary to store data that has been seen before, and the first byte (the "block") is used to determine the length of the data to be copied from the dictionary.

-I strongly suggest using comscan[^comscan] with quickbms[^bms] to test what compression algorithm is used by a file.
+I strongly suggest using comscan[^comscan] with quickbms[^bms] to test what compression algorithm is used by a file when you encounter this and LZ4 (see below) does not work.

 [^comscan]: [https://zenhax.com/viewtopic.php?t=23](https://zenhax.com/viewtopic.php?t=23)